ynbh/watch/README.md

 # watch-tmdb

-A fast, ad-free way to search and watch shows from your terminal.
+Search and play TMDB content from a fast, keyboard-first terminal UI.

 ## Demo

 ![Demo](demo/demo.gif)

-## Vidking CLI

-`vidking/cli.py` is a standalone Textual TUI that drives the full Vidking flow:

-1. **SearchScreen** — enter a TMDB query without leaving the terminal
-2. **MediaTypeScreen** — choose TV or Movie search
-3. **ResultsOptionScreen** — browse formatted TMDB matches (titles + blurbs)
-4. **SeasonsOptionScreen / EpisodesOptionScreen** — drill down to the exact episode, fetching fresh metadata at each step
-5. **Playback** - launches a chromeless player window in a background thread so the TUI stays responsive; natural queueing of next items is planned
+## What it does

+- Textual TUI search over movies + TV (TMDB multi-search)
+- Filter results (all / movies / TV) and page through matches
+- Drill into seasons and episodes for TV shows
-6. **Ad-less** - the video is rendered in a sandboxed iframe to block ad redirects
+- Launch a chromeless Chrome window with a sandboxed iframe player

+## Requirements

+- Python 3.13+
+- Google Chrome (or Chromium) plus a compatible ChromeDriver for Selenium
+- TMDB API Read Access Token: <https://developer.themoviedb.org/docs/getting-started>

 ## Setup

-### TMDB API Key

-This tool uses TMDB for search and metadata.
-Follow TMDB’s “Getting Started” guide to create an **API Read Access Token**: <https://developer.themoviedb.org/docs/getting-started>

-Option 1: save it with the CLI:
+Option 1: save your TMDB token via the CLI (stored at `~/.config/watch-cli/config.json`):

 ```bash
 uv run watch set-env <your read access token>